Yori1999/search_path/README.md

 cd search_path
 ./gradlew run
 ```
 You can check that the server is up and running accessing the following URL in any browser: http://localhost:8080/hello.
 Or, if you prefer it, running the following command: `curl -s http://localhost:8080/hello`.
+If you get "Hello World" as a response, then everything is OK.

 Continue reading the next section to learn about the datasets you're going to use and how to manage them.

-## Indexing the IMDB dataset
+## Indexing the IMDB datasets
 After getting ElasticSearch up and running, you'll need to create an index and index some documents.
 We're going to work with some of the datasets that IMDB has made public, one for retrieving all data for IMDB media and another which has the ratings for (some of) that media.

 You can find the original datasets here: